santagoy/san-tagoy-xyz/content/games/southern-sky/chargen.md

 #### Stats

 - 10 HP
-- Songs of Beguilement (Uses Charisma, in the Class handout)
+- Songs of Beguilement (Uses Charisma)
 - Add Bard Level to Duel rolls too
 - Move Silently of 8 in settlements